-2.3.4 Renewable Energy Zones (REZs)
+2.3.4 Renewable energy zones (REZs)

-REZs, which include Offshore Wind Zones (OWZs)12, are geographical areas in the NEM where clusters of large-scale renewable generation can potentially be developed.
-In some cases, REZs may include offshore resources which sit outside the geographical boundaries of the NEM.
-The capacity outlook models include REZs to account for differences in energy resource availability and infrastructure limitations within each sub-region.
+REZs are geographical areas in the NEM where clusters of large-scale renewable generation can potentially be developed.
+REZs may include offshore resources which sit outside the geographical boundaries of the NEM.
+The capacity outlook models include REZs to account for differences in energy resource yield and infrastructure limitations within each sub-region.
 The geographic boundaries for REZs are determined through the IASR consultation process.